L3DEVIL/VphonegagaInject/README.md

-**WARNING: THIS TEMPLATE IS NOT FOR BEGINNERS.
-YOU NEED THE PROGRAMMING KNOWLEDGE, OTHERWISE THIS TEMPLATE WILL BE TOO HARD FOR YOU**
+**WARNING: THIS TEMPLATE IS NOT FOR NEWBIES, THIS IS FOR EXPERIENCES PROGRAMMERS ONLY.
+NEWBIES SHOULD NOT PROCEED TO TRY IT**

 **This won't cover how to mod games in general, hooking functions, etc that every other online tutorial already covers.
 This template simply tells you how to use them**